nussl/nussl/README.md

 ## Evaluation

-nussl has many built in evaluation measures to determine how well your algorithm did, including the museval measure (BSSEvalV4), SI-SDR, and others.
+nussl has many built in evaluation measures to determine how well your algorithm did, including the museval measure (BSSEvalV4), SI-SDR, SI-SIR, SI-SAR, SD-SDR, SNR, and more!
+We seek to provide a thorough framework for evaluating your source separation research.

 # Installation